 A health crisis can happen in the blink of an eye

 During a college rugby match, Robert Paylor suffered an injury that left him paralyzed below the chest.
 With the costs of tetraplegia in the hundreds of thousands in the first year, Robert’s rugby and college communities rallied together to start a healing and rehab fund that raised more than $800,000 to help this young man recover from his life-changing accident.

 Tell your story honestly and watch your community rally behind you

 Crowdfunding works best when you share your story with your community, who in turn share your cause with their networks.
 Telling your story openly and honestly takes courage, and asking for help takes real strength.
 Kindness is powerful, and all of us need support to get through life’s most difficult challenges.

-The beauty of running a crowdfunding fundraiser is that it help bring family, friends, and communities together in support of their loved ones, despite geographic obstacles.
+The beauty of running a crowdfunding fundraiser is that it helps bring family, friends, and communities together in support of their loved ones, despite geographic obstacles.
 By creating a platform for friends and family to donate money and leave encouraging comments, crowdfunding gives you more than financial support.
 Patients can post videos, photos, and text updates to stay connected, and your fundraiser can be a rallying point for all kinds of support—financial, practical, and emotional.

 We’re here to help you pay your medical bills

 People turn to GoFundMe every day to raise the funds they need for medical care—care they’ve already received, or care they hope to receive.
 And we don’t profit from this situation.
 GoFundMe is the world’s largest online fundraising platform, and we’re dedicated to turning compassion into action.
 Our site is free for organizers, and you can begin withdrawing funds as soon as you start to receive donations.
 Ready to start a crowdfunding fundraiser help pay medical bills?
 Start your free medical fundraiser today.